Disclaimer

 By default, each domain has 1,000 web service calls (calls) per day available for free.

-To increase the number of available web service calls, a user with the “Portal administrator” role has the option to add one of the following accountant features to the domain:
+Should there be a need for more Web service then a user with the “Portal administrator” role has the option to add one of the following accountant features to the domain:

 - Yuki Webservice (from 1,000 to a maximum of 5,000 calls per day)